 4. Don’t Be Afraid to Contact Your Agent and Negotiate

-This doesn’t work for sites like Expedia or Travelocity.
-But for websites that are connected to actual travel agents, you may get a better deal if you call or drop in.
+For websites that are connected to actual travel agents, you may get a better deal if you call or drop in.
 I got our whale-watching tour for free by booking the same vacation at the same price through a licensed and insured travel agency.

-CheapOAir also has highly competitive prices when it comes to booking vacations.
+Expedia also has highly competitive prices when it comes to booking vacations.
 You can even choose packages that include flights, hotels, and car rentals!